Growth and collapse of subsystem complexity under random unitary circuits: Deferred Proofs

 \subsection{Purity of a finite interval on an infinite line}

 It was shown in~\cite{Nahum2017} that the ensemble-averaged purity is precisely the sum\footnote{Here $q$ is arbitrary integer, not necessarily a power of~$2$.}

-where $C$ is a configuration of binary variables ($0$ or $1$), one for each of the random gates in the circuit and sites located at the top in a spacetime diagram, subject to a boundary condition that all site binary variables inside the interval are $0$ (up) and all others $1$ (down) and where the weight~$\abs{\partial C}$ is the length of domain wall, calculated by the rule shown in~\cref{fig:domainwall}.
+where $C$ is a configuration of binary variables ($0$ or $1$), one for each of the random gates in the circuit and sites located at the top in a spacetime diagram, subject to a boundary condition that all site binary variables outside the interval are $0$ (up) and all others $1$ (down) and where the weight~$\abs{\partial C}$ is the length of domain wall, calculated by the rule shown in~\cref{fig:domainwall}.

-There are domain configurations with a single-component domain wall, as well as those whose end points lie at the bottom.
+There are domain configurations with a single-component domain wall or two-component domain wall, in the latter case of which the end points lie at the bottom.
 We always think of domain walls propagating from the top to the bottom.
 The weight of a configuration is determined by the time coordinate of the merger point.
 If the merger happens at the slice of time coordinate $t > 0$, the length of the domain wall is $2(T-t) < 2T$.
 If two domain walls reach $t=0$, then they may or may not meet, but in any case the total length of the domain walls is $2T$.

 The evaluation of the purity boils down to the path counting, starting from the boundary points of the interval, propagating downward.
 For concrete counting we introduce a coordinate system on a square lattice, as shown in~\cref{fig:domainwallcoord}, in which the boundary points of the interval are at $(\ell/2,0)$ and $(0,\ell/2)$.
 The walkers go up or right only, and once they meet, the progression terminates.
 The time coordinate~$t$ in the original spacetime of a point $(x,y)$ in the new coordinate system is $t = T - x - y + \half \ell$.
 Define